kalkun/Thesis/analysis/post_scope_experiments/README.md

 ##### Running

-- [X] All frozen layers of ResNet and fully connected layer with .5 dropout
+- [ ] All frozen layers of ResNet and fully connected layer with .5 dropout
+- [X] Fully connected for each multitask and reduced transform

 ##### Completed before removing learning rate bug